Willamette Zone

 QUARTZVILLE CREEK: Trout

 This river above Green Peter Reservoir gets stocked regularly from late spring through the summer.
-It will be stocked this week with 1,400 hatchery trout.
-Currently flows are just below 85 cfs.
+It will be stocked this week with 1,650 hatchery trout.
+Currently flows are just above 60 cfs.
 Best conditions for fishing are below 300cfs.
 Light tackle including flies works best, but bait is allowed.
-The river above Green Peter Reservoir is open year-round, but the road is not maintained during the winter.
+The river above Green Peter Reservoir is open year-round.

 ROW RIVER NATURE PARK POND (formerly Cottage Grove Pond): Trout, bass, bluegill